Rstyl3/VueLibrary/README.md

 ```npm
 vue init webpack my-project
 ```
-Note: You can still use this command on the new version  and created your project
+Note: You can still use this command on the new version  and create your project

 Running local server:
 ```npm